 Image fields must contain the full source URL for a hosted image, which can be used to insert personalized images in campaigns.

 Website fields can be used to store custom links for each contact and must include the full URL.
-Use merge tags to insert these custom links into an email campaign.
-If you want to hyperlink the custom URL to descriptive text or an image in your campaign, use a text field instead.

 If you add contacts who have given GDPR-friendly consent for marketing permissions, you can import that information to Mailchimp.
 To match the column to a Mailchimp list field, select Marketing Permissions for the column name.
 Imported permissions must match the marketing permission options you specified for this list in your GDPR-friendly form.